Sachin-dot-py/Grocify/README.md

 Grocify is an all-in-one food tracking, grocery management, and cooking assistant platform designed to help users efficiently manage their kitchen inventory.
 It provides features such as barcode scanning, personalized recipe suggestions, dietary-specific custom recipe generation, and more, making it easier to manage ingredients, minimize food waste, and explore new recipes.

+## Built for Cal Hacks 11.0

+Grocify was created as part of Cal Hacks 11.0 in San Francisco.
+We wanted to challenge ourselves to solve a real-world problem within the hackathon's time constraints, and food waste felt like an issue that resonated with many of us.
+Over an intense weekend of brainstorming, coding, and testing, we brought Grocify to life, aiming to make grocery management smarter, more sustainable, and accessible to everyone.

 ## Tech Stack

 - **Frontend**: React.js with Bootstrap for styling.